Pythonaholic-Team/project-agreement/README.md

 Since the project overall need a good skills in coding and problem solving, this utilities will be the base of the project,In addition, since it is a work team we should all have the team spirit and be a collaborative.
 Moreover, we need a good skills in project management tools so we can manage and track the project progress.

 ### In which professional competencies do you each want to develop greater strength?
-Problem solving and Machine lernning.
+Problem solving and Enhancing our skills in web development
 ### Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?
-By using a project management tool in order to divide the task among the team member
+By using a project management tool in order to divide the task among the team member which is trello

 ## Conflict Plan